Jhgomez/redes2/Commands.md

 * `show ip interface`: it runs in privileged mode.
 It gets a detailed listing of all the IP-related characteristics of an interface, either a router or switch, etc.

 ## Ethernet Channel - PAGP/LACP
 This two protocols allows us to create ethernet channels easily.
 Ethernet channels are a logical group of physical connections that will be treated as a single logical connection.
+These two protocols are used between switch to switch to group two or more ethernet connections to be treated as a single connection

+### LACP
+Has two modes `active` or `passive`, passive to passive connections don't work, all other combinations do.
+One switch has one mode and the other has the other mode.
+Usefull when working with different brands switches as is a standar protocol

+### PAGP
+Does exactly the same as LACP but is pattented by Cisco.
+Has two modes `desirable` and `auto`

+### Commands
+Configure them using following commands:

+1. Select range `interface range [type(fa/gb)] [range(example: 0/1-4)]`
+2. Select protocol `channel-protocol pagp/lacp`
+3. Select group and mode, you can create groups only from 1-6.
+For LACP `channel-group [1-6] mode [active/passive]`, for PAGP `channel-group [1-6] mode [dessirable/auto]`

+you can then display the setup with: `show etherchannel summary`